jacobp112/limit-order-book/docs/testing.md

 and reports time per batch with a confidence interval and throughput per command.

-Criterion times batches, so a separate harness records per-operation latency for median, p95 and p99.
-On Windows the timer resolution is about 100 ns, so the harness times small fixed batches and reports per-operation means of those batches; this is stated alongside every result.
-Hardware, build profile, workload, sample size and commit are recorded with each published run.
+Criterion times batches, so a separate harness (`--bin latency`) records the latency distribution from timed chunks of consecutive commands; the timer resolution and overhead are measured and recorded with each run.
+Method, conditions, results and caveats are in [benchmarks.md](benchmarks.md).